Can I File a Medical Malpractice Lawsuit After a Drug Recall?

 Although there are defining key elements that differentiate medical malpractice cases from filing product recall claims, drug recalls can pertain to both types.
 Seeking legal counsel from the best medical malpractice lawyers like registered nurse and trial lawyer, Eileen Kroll at Cochran, Kroll & Associates, P.C. will clear up any doubts you may have and significantly raise your chances of winning your case.

 What is Medical Malpractice?

 Medical malpractice cases fall under the umbrella of personal injury claims with highly specific components.
 While personal injury cases encompass a broader scope of accident-related scenarios, product recalls also fall under that category.

-Most common medical malpractice cases involve medical mistakes, birth injuries, misdiagnosis, delayed or failure of treatment, misuse of medical devices, anesthesia errors, surgical mistakes, misdosages, and failure to warn patients of known risks.
-Consequently, you’ve suffered from a prescription drug recall that clearly resulted in any medical harm or injury; your case may hold substantial evidence that can be used against pharmaceutical companies and the physicians who prescribed you that drug.
+If you’ve suffered from a prescription drug recall that clearly resulted in any medical harm or injury; your case may hold substantial evidence that can be used against pharmaceutical companies and the medical professional who prescribed you this drug.

 Medical Malpractice Regarding Drug Recall

 A medical care physician who prescribes the wrong dose of any drug to a patient is liable for medical malpractice—whether the medicine is subjected to an FDA recall—because the health and safety is the doctor’s responsibility.
 Improper dosages put the patient at risk and is an example of medical or pharmacy negligence.